Yesy01/life_expectancy_task/README.md

 # Life Expectancy Prediction (Regression Task)

-This repository is for Task 1 of our Machine Learning Assignment 1.
+This repository is for Task 1 of our IML Assignment 1.

 ## Description
 We use WHO health, economic, and demographic data to predict **life expectancy (years)**.